alcros33/Cobalt-Kate/README.md

 # KateCobaltSyntax
-The cobalt syntax theme from gedit ported in .kateschema format
+The cobalt syntax theme from gedit ported to kate in .kateschema format (Just beacause I like it)

+## Install

+* Import through editor:
+Preferences-> Configure Kate -> Fonts & Colors -> Import